calacuda/synth-32/README.md

 - [] sawtooth wave
 - [] attack setting
 - [] decay setting
+- [x] tremolo

 ## Software Notes

 When compiled in debug mode the synth supports a max of 4 oscilators.
-But, when compiled in release mode, it supports a max of 5 oscilators. by default the extra oscilators are used to prodduse overtones over the fundamental.
+But, when compiled in release mode, it supports a max of 5 oscilators. by default there is one oscilator per note.

 ## Harware Notes